andrasq/node-microrest/README.md

 Benchmark
 ---------

-Requests served per second in batches of 100 concurrent calls a 20 byte request, 200 byte response, calls made by nodejs using a keepAlive Agent with default maxSockets:
+Requests served per second in batches of 100 concurrent calls of a 20 byte request, 200 byte response, calls made by nodejs using a keepAlive Agent with default maxSockets:

     qtimeit=0.21.0 node=8.11.1 v8=6.2.414.50 platform=linux kernel=4.9.0-0.bpo.4-amd64 up_threshold=false